kallaway/100-days-of-code/log.md

 **Thoughts**: I need to work on the state management and grab elements based on css id, in React

 **Link(s) to work**: [The challenge](https://github.com/SharonTahar/100-days-of-code/tree/mychallenge)

+### Day 7: Sept 21, 2020

+**Today's Progress**: Worked on a hack to get vanila.js TO React

+**Thoughts**: Follow through on breaking the functions on the js file to smaller components. to go slower and get the methadology of it, in order to reassemble it!

+**Link(s) to work**: [The challenge](https://github.com/SharonTahar/100-days-of-code/tree/mychallenge)